BrenoAugustoComandolli/BrenoAugustoComandolli/README.md

 ### Hello!
 I'm Breno Augusto Comandolli 👋

-- 🔭 I am currently working as a Java developer and Flutter
+- 🔭 I am currently working as a Full Stack Developer with expertise in Java and Flutter
-- 🌱 I'm studying Flutter
+- 🌱 I'm studying Python with Artificial intelligence
-- 👯 I'm doing personal projects focused on these technologies (Flutter)
+- 👯 I'm doing personal projects focused on these technologies (Python)
 - 📫 Contact me by email: brenoaugustocomandolli@gmail.com
 - ⚡ Fun fact: Always looking to innovate and simplify processes